 The CLI is the sum of the OA&M commands of CMX and the CCPs.
-As the administrator, you can implement the initialization, monitoring, control, and maintenance functions of CMX, the CCPs and the communication services via the UNIX command line (the commands cmxinfo, cmxm(onitor), tnsxcom, bstv, ccpgen, etc.).
+As the administrator, you can implement the initialization, monitoring, control, and maintenance functions of CMX, the CCPs and the communication services via the command line of the UNIX system (the commands cmxinfo, cmxm(onitor), tnsxcom, bstv, ccpgen, etc.).